Andrew-Klaas/hcp-vault-demo/README.md

 # Simple HCP Vault demo
-This demo connects an EC2 instance to HCP via a transit gateway.
+This repo contains demo code to deploy an HCP Vault cluster, HVN, AWS Transit Gateway, and AWS EC2 instance (to connect to your Vault cluster).

 1. Create an HCP account and service principal credentials for the HVN provider: https://registry.terraform.io/providers/hashicorp/hcp/latest/docs/guides/auth